 After all awards for the day (or the event) have been presented, use the Upload Award Assignments button to send those assignments (if marked with Post) to the FIRST website.

 When stealth mode is enabled the data in "Team Number", "Team Name" and "Person" fields is hidden, and a message is added on the bottom left.
 This data remains hidden until the button is toggled again.
 The data can be viewed once again by toggling the stealth mode off using the "toggle winner visibility" button.
 Note that stealth mode is on by default when the award page is loaded, and would need to be manually toggled off.
+Regardless of the state of stealth mode, the "Is Assigned" column indicates whether an award has been assigned or not, allowing confirmation that all awards have been assigned without the need to toggle stealth mode and risk revealing any winner data to nearby individuals.

 To assign an award: